sigsum/sigsum/log.md

 security, a quorum of witnesses (configurable trust policy in the offline verifier) need to follow a cosigning protocol.
 This document specifies formats and interactions related to the sigsum log server.
+A separate document specifies the witness cosigning protocol.

 **Table of contents:**